Paint Finish Matters More Than You Think

 Satin

 Satin has a noticeable soft glow and stands up well to cleaning and scrubbing.
-It is more durable than eggshell and works beautifully in rooms that need to handle moisture or frequent contact.
+Best for kitchens, bathrooms, laundry rooms, and kids rooms.

 Semi-Gloss